jbakic/Shielded/README.md

 all touched locations, read or written, still contain the same version of data that they had when the transaction opened.
 This means it does not suffer from the Write Skew issue.
+* **Transactional collections**: Included in the library are ShieldedDict<>
+(dictionary), ShieldedSeq<> (singly linked list) and ShieldedTree<> (a red-black tree implementation).
-* To perform **side-effects** (IO, and all other operations which are not shielded, should not be repeated if we retry, and which should only take effect if you commit) you use the SideEffect method of the Shield class, which takes optional onCommit and onRollback lambdas.
+* To perform **side-effects** (IO, and most other operations which are not shielded) you use the SideEffect method of the Shield class, which takes optional onCommit and onRollback lambdas.
-* **Conditional transactions**: The Shield’s method Conditional enables you to define something similar to a database trigger.
+* **Conditional transactions**: Method Shield.Conditional allows you to define something similar to a database AFTER trigger.
 It receives a test, and an action to perform, both lambdas.
 It runs the test, makes a note of all shielded objects that the test had accessed, and later re-executes the test when any of those objects is committed into.
 If test passes, the action is called.
     * Implemented transactionally, so can be called from transactions, and can be triggered by the transaction that created it.
-If the action returns false, the subscription is removed in this transaction, which can guarantee one-time execution if needed.
+    * Returns an IDisposable for deactivating the subscription, also transactionally.
+It may even deactivate itself, e.g. to guarantee one-time execution.
+* **Pre-commit checks**: Shield.PreCommit is very similar to Shield.Conditional,
+but executes the test within a transaction that changes one of the fields it is interested in, just before that transaction will commit.
+    * Can be used to ensure certain invariants are held, or to implement thread prioritization by allowing only some threads which access a field to commit into it.
 * **Commutables**: operations which can be performed without conflict, because they can be reordered in time and have the same net effect, i.e. they are commutable (name borrowed from Clojure).
 Incrementing an int is an